Senzing/postgresql-performance/README.md

 ## Fundamentals
-A DBA needs to tune PostgreSQL for the available hardware... shared_buffers, worker memory, IO, etc.  The one "unusual" thing about Senzing is that it largerly runs in auto-commit mode which means that commit performance has a lot to do with overall performance, 10x+ so.
+A DBA needs to tune PostgreSQL for the available hardware... shared_buffers, worker memory, IO, etc.  The one "unusual" thing about Senzing is that it largely runs in auto-commit mode, which means that commit performance has a lot to do with overall performance, 10x+ so.
 You can check single connection insert performance with `G2Command` and the `checkDBPerf -s 3` command.
-Ideally you should get <.5ms per insert or 6000 inserts in 3 seconds.
+Ideally, you should get <.5ms per insert or 6000 inserts in 3 seconds.
 Many systems, even cloud systems, will achieve .1-.3ms.

 You can also use psql to the PostgreSQL database from the same environment you are running the Senzing API to check network performance.
 Use `\timing` to enable timings and `select 1;` to check the roundtrip performance.
 Since this does not leverage the Senzing schema or the database IO subsystem, if this is slow it is pure networking/connection overhead.